artur-ciocanu/launch.en/help/extension-dev/web/event-types.md

 >[!NOTE]
 >
->This document assumes you are familiar with library modules and how they are integrated in Platform Launch extensions.
+>This document assumes you are familiar with library modules and how they are integrated in Data Collection extensions.
 See the overview on [library module formatting](./format.md) for an introduction to their implementation before returning to this guide.

 In addition to the `settings` parameter that is common to other module types, the `module.exports` for an event type accepts a second parameter, `trigger`: